-Join Peggy Fisher for an in-depth discussion in this video Implementing file operations, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Implementing file operations, part of Learning Java.

 - Up until now, we've been reading data…directly from the console using the Scanner class.…Now let's see how we can read data from a file.…By importing the libraries included, using the wildcard,…java.io.*…This allows us to read from a file, write to a file…or even create a new file.…In this program, we will read possible replies…to a random question asked by the user:…A type of "fortuneTeller" program.…To open and read from a file, we need to follow these steps:…Step One is to create a file object…that specifies the filename, including the extension.…